Carburetor: Icing in aircraft engine carburetors

-A 'carb heat' system is often used to prevent icing.
+A carburetor heat system is often used to prevent icing.
 This system consists of a secondary air intake which passes around the exhaust, in order to heat the air before it enters the carburetor.
 Typically, the system is operated by the pilot manually switching the intake air to travel via the heated intake path as required.
-The carb heat system reduces the power output (due to the lower density of heated air) and causes the intake air filter to be bypassed, therefore the system is only used when there is a risk of icing.
+The carburetor heat system reduces the power output (due to the lower density of heated air) and causes the intake air filter to be bypassed, therefore the system is only used when there is a risk of icing.

 If the engine is operating at idle RPM, another method to prevent icing is to periodically open the throttle, which increases the air temperature within the carburetor.

 Carburetor icing also occurs on other applications and various methods have been employed to solve this problem.
 On inline engines the intake and exhaust manifolds are on the same side of the head.
 Heat from the exhaust is used to warm the intake manifold and in turn the carburetor.
-On V configurations exhaust gases were directed from one head through the intake cross over to the other head.
+On V configurations, exhaust gases were directed from one head through the intake cross over to the other head.
 One method for regulating the exhaust flow on the cross over for intake warming was a weighted eccentric butterfly valve called a heat riser that remained closed at idle and opened at higher exhaust flow.
 Some vehicles used a heat stove around the exhaust manifold.
-It as connected to the air filter intake via tubing and supplied warmed air to the air filter.
+It was connected to the air filter intake via tubing and supplied warmed air to the air filter.
 A vacuum controlled butterfly valve pre heat tube on the intake horn of the air cleaner would open allowing cooler air when engine load increased.